P146737/Airline_Performance_2008_P146737/README.md

 - Verified with 'SELECT *' and counted total rows which resulted in 2,389,217.

 2. **Cleaning ('airline_2008_cleaned')**:
-- Replaced 'NA' and blank strings with 'NULL'
+- Replaced 'NA' and blank strings with 'NULL'.
-- Casted types for proper numerical processing
+- Casted types for proper numerical processing.

 3. **Deduplication ('airline_2008_deduplicated')**:
-- Removed 4 duplicated rows using 'SELECT DISTINCT *'
+- Removed 4 duplicated rows using 'SELECT DISTINCT *'.
 - Final cleaned dataset rows resulted in **2,389,213** rows.

 4. **Null Check**: